0xDEADFED5/oggify_csv/README.md

 Fuck no, I spent as much of my life on this shit thing as I ever intend to.
 If it's missing functionality or buggy, fix it.
 Pull requests to make the code uglier might be accepted.

+## Changelog

+Well, I didn't really plan on updating this piece of shit, but I did. yah, this changelog sucks because I'm just adding it 19 November.

+2023-14-09:
+if file name length is > 140, files are named {artist} - {track name}.ogg

+2023-19-11:
+previous update changed how album years are done.
+i don't know why i thought dateparser could parse years as a date, but it seemed reasonable at the time.
+in fact it cannot, so a bunch of tracks got named with album year as 1666, a value that i didn't think would get used. this is fixed, and old tracks will be renamed automatically without redownloading them.